davidredziniak/pclone/README.md

-# DCloner
+# PCloner
-DCloner is a quick, easy to use, script that enables the user to duplicate a gaming desktop into a PCPartPicker URL.
+PCloner is a quick, easy to use, script that enables the user to duplicate a gaming desktop into a PCPartPicker URL.

 ### Prerequisites
 Make sure you have installed all of the following prerequisites on your machine: